trangdata/tpot-fss-ms/manuscript.md

 ![Performance comparison of three models: tuned XGBoost, optimal pipeline from standard TPOT and optimal pipeline from TPOT-DS.](images/compareAcc.svg){#fig:compAcc width="90%"}

 Meanwhile, for the real-world expression data, the optimal TPOT-DS pipeline yields an average holdout prediction accuracy of 0.68, while the standard TPOT without DS and tuned XGBoost models respectively produces an average holdout accuracy of 0.60 and 0.59 across all 100 model fits (Fig. {@fig:compAcc}).
 In summary, the optimal models from standard TPOT and XGBoost perform better in real-world data compared to simulated data but still worse than that of TPOT-DS.
+In both datasets, separate Welch two-sample one-sided *t*-tests show TPOT-DS optimal pipelines significantly outperform those of XGBoost and standard TPOT (all *p* values $<10^{-15}$).

 ### Computational expense
 For a dataset of the size simulated in our study (*m*=200 samples and *p* = 5000 attributes), TPOT-DS has a 65-minute runtime on a low performance computing machine with an Intel Xeon E5-2690 2.60GHz CPU, 28 cores and 256GB of RAM, whereas standard TPOT has a 18.5-hour runtime, approximately 17 times slower.
 On the same low performance computing machine (Intel Xeon E5-2690 2.60GHz CPU, 28 cores and 256GB RAM), each replication of TPOT-DS on the expression data takes on average 40 minutes, whereas standard TPOT takes 13.3 hours, approximately 20 times slower.